-- To provide state-of-the-art facilities with supportive environment for teaching and learning. - To prepare the students with curricula of industry expectation. - Train the students to be competent to solve the real world problems in the field of computer Applications and nurturing the students with ethical values for well being in the society.
+- Provide state-of-the-art facilities with supportive environment for teaching and learning. - Prepare the students with curricula of industry expectation. - Train the students to be competent to solve the real world problems in the field of computer Applications with cutting-edge technology and nurturing the students with ethical values for well being in the society.